Chronic Pain Affects Everything You Do

 This is characterized by chronic widespread pain and tenderness.
 It can be triggered by a physically traumatic event or an emotionally stressful event.
 The pain can change locations and intensity from day to day.
 There may be localized areas of tenderness around various joints in the body.

-At the Law Offices of Kroger-Diamond & Campos, we can refer you to certified pain management physicians for specialized treatment.
-We work with medical experts who can testify on your behalf.
-If you have developed chronic pain after being injured in a motor vehicle crash, falls, or other accidents resulting from someone else’s negligence, call the Law Offices of Kroger-Diamond & Campos.
+At Kroger-Diamond & Campos, we can refer you to certified pain management physicians for specialized treatment.
+If you have developed chronic pain after being injured in a motor vehicle crash, fall or other incident resulting from someone else’s negligence, call us in San Diego at 619-826-1794, in North County at 442-232-2259, or fill out our online form and one of our team members will follow up with you promptly.